 Economic Development With Environmental Benefit

 The Regional Solutions Team at DEQ brings together people and resources to solve local problems.
 They collaborate.
 They remove roadblocks.
 They leverage resources to make the money go farther.
-They work directly with business and industry to create new jobs and retain old ones.
+They work directly with municipalities, businesses and industries to create new jobs and retain old ones.

 All of that is true.
 But what does it really mean?

 It means that: